 There’s so much paperwork involved in processing claims for VA benefits.
 Here at Vet Comp & Pen, we have a lot of experience working with Veterans reviewing service-connected disabilities, understanding their symptoms, and assessing whether they are getting compensated appropriately.
 We also frequently identify secondary conditions for which Veterans were not even aware they were medically eligible to receive benefits.

-We noticed in helping so many Veterans that oftentimes, people are not taking full advantage of the additional monthly compensation that the VA pay tables show.
+We often notice that many Veterans are not taking full advantage of the additional monthly compensation that the VA pay tables show.

-A Veteran might have a dependent child.
-If you’re rated at 30% or more, you get paid more money for dependents because the dollar amount is connected to your overall rating.
+If you’re rated at 30% or more and have dependent children, you get paid more money.
+The dollar amount is connected to your overall rating.